jackfranklin/cannon-blog/README.md

 A server and client side ReactJS powered blogging engine.

+__Please note Cannon is not ready yet!__ By all means try and use it but you'll definitely run into lots of problems.

 ## How

 Cannon is run as a series of ExpressJS middlewares that you run on a server